Chukobyte/learn-engine-dev/README.md

 #### Environment Variables

-The makefiles for each section used the following environment variables for building:
+The makefiles for each section uses the following environment variables for building:

 | Name             | Description                                |
 |:----------------:|:------------------------------------------:|